softwaremill/sttp/docs/websockets.md

 The difference is that `openWebsocket(handler)` should be called instead of `send()`, given an instance of a backend-specific websocket handler.
 Refer to documentation of individual backends for details on how to instantiate the handler.

+As with regular requests, instead of calling `request.openWebsocket(handler)` and using an implicit backend instance, it is also possible to call `backend.openWebsocket(request, handler)`.

 If creating the websocket handler is a side-effecting operation (and the handler is wrapped with an effects wrapper), the `openWebsocketF(handler)` can be used.

 After opening a websocket, a `sttp.client.ws.WebSocketResponse` instance is returned, wrapped in a backend-specific effects wrapper, such as `Future`, `IO`, `Task` or no wrapper for synchronous backends.
 If the protocol upgrade hasn't been successful, the request will fail with an error (represented as an exception or a failed effects wrapper).